Can MLLMs generate human-like feedback in grading multimodal short answers?: Evaluation of LLM Generated Feedback

 \subsection{Analysis of Correctness and Relevance levels}

-To evaluate the performance of the models on predicting Level of Correctness and Image Relevance labels, we report macro-averaged accuracy, precision, recall, and F1-score values.
+To evaluate the performance of the models in predicting Level of Correctness and Image Relevance labels, we report macro-averaged accuracy values across each subject, namely physics, chemistry, and biology.

-As shown in Table~\ref{LC_tab}, Gemini outperforms all other models across the evaluated metrics, suggesting higher reliability in predicting LC labels and fewer false positives.
-ChatGPT had a tendency to label most answers as “Partially Correct” class, impacting its overall performance.
-Molmo, in contrast, exhibited a strong bias towards labelling answers as “Incorrect”.
-Pixtral, while more lenient, frequently confused “Incorrect” and “Partially Correct” responses, which led to reduced precision.
+As shown in Table~\ref{LC_IR_tab}, Gemini outperforms all other models across the evaluated metrics, suggesting higher reliability in predicting LC labels and fewer false positives.
+This is due to equal strength in the 3 capabilities (as in Section~\ref{Problem Formulation}) necessary to solve this task.
+When it comes to ChatGPT, it had a tendency to label most answers as “Partially Correct” class, which impacted its overall performance.
+Molmo, in contrast, exhibited a strong bias towards labelling answers as “Incorrect” indicating that it is not so adept at this complex task.
+Pixtral, although more lenient, frequently confused “Incorrect” and “Partially Correct” responses, resulting in reduced performance but close to that of Gemini.
 However, this behaviour indicates potential for performance improvement through fine-tuning.

-Table~\ref{IR_Tab} presents the results for IR prediction.
-ChatGPT achieves the highest performance across all metrics, indicating strong multimodal reasoning in assessing image relevance.
-Molmo frequently predicted most images as relevant, which led to poor precision.
+Table~\ref{LC_IR_tab} also presents the results for IR prediction.
+ChatGPT achieves the highest performance across all metrics, indicating strong reasoning and diagram understanding capabilities.
+However, Molmo frequently predicted most images as relevant, resulting in poor performance, indicating scope for improvement in its performance.
 Pixtral also suffered from false positives, while Gemini often misclassified relevant images as irrelevant.
+Next, we analyze whether they feedback generated by them are close to human judgement or not.